ptav/django-copy/README.md

 ## Open source licenses

-This product includes the following software and media packages
+This product depends on the following software and media packages

 GeoLite2 data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com)